 Equally concerning is cholesteatoma, the abnormal collection of skin cells inside the ear that can develop due to recurring middle ear infections.
 When cholesteatoma is not treated properly, it can damage the inside of the ear and has the potential to lead to hearing loss, weakness in the face, dizziness, and a horrible sensation whereby the sufferer hears sounds from inside their body rather than from outside sources.
 Another complication known as labyrinthitis, which is also linked to ear infection, can cause vertigo — the feeling that the environment around you is spinning.

 Most of us have heard of meningitis.
 It can occur if the middle ear infection spreads to the outer layer of the brain and spinal cord.
 Fever, stiff neck, rapid breathing, sensitivity to light, and severe headaches can be symptoms of meningitis.
 Just as serious a complication of the middle ear is a brainabscess.
-This is a pus-filled swelling inside the brain.
-It makes a person confused and weak, it can lead to seizures, a high temperature, and even paralysis on one side of the body.
-If you suspect meningitis or brain abscess, call for emergency assistance immediately.
+This is a pus-filled swelling inside

 The Lump Can Affect Different Locations

 As you can tell, it can be difficult to determine whether a small lump behind the ear is going to be a real health issue or not.
 A lump behind the ear can impact different locations.
 A small lump just below the ear is often called “pea-sized”.
 For many people, it is an odd-looking nodule that shows up on the ear bone.
 These pea-sized lumps behind the ears can be fleshy, fatty cysts or a more serious growth such as a tumor.